"Designing Growth Strategies is in our DNA"

 Frequently Asked Questions

-Fortune Business Insights says that the U.S. market stood at USD 271.41 billion in 2021 and is projected to reach USD 360.47 billion by 2029.
+Fortune Business Insights says that the U.S. market stood at USD 281.45 billion in 2022 and is projected to reach USD 397.16 billion by 2030.

-The market is expected to exhibit steady growth at a CAGR of 3.7% during the forecast period.
+The market is expected to exhibit steady growth at a CAGR of 4.5% during the forecast period.

 By type, the multi-specialty segment is set to lead the market.

-The increasing shift from smaller groups of physicians to larger groups, increasing prevalence of chronic diseases, the establishment of new facilities by these groups, and surge in mergers & acquisitions are the key factors driving the market growth.
+The increasing shift from smaller groups of physicians to larger groups, the increasing prevalence of chronic diseases, establishment of new facilities by these groups, and the surge in mergers & acquisitions are the key factors driving market growth.

 The Permanente Medical Group, Optum, Inc., Cleveland Clinic, Ascension, Mayo Foundation for Medical Education and Research (MFMER), and Northwell Health are the top players in the market.